 Let $(\Omega, (\mathcal{F}_{t})_{t\geq0}, (X_{t})_{t\geq0}, (P_{t})_{t\geq0}, (\mathbb{P}_{x})_{x\in E\cup\{\partial\}})$ be a time-homogeneous Markov process with state space $E\cup\{\partial\}$, where $(E, \mathcal {E})$ is a measurable space and $\partial\not\in E$ is a cemetery state.
 Let $\mathbb{P}_{x}$ and $\mathbb{E}_{x}$ stand for the probability and the expectation, respectively, associated with the process $X$ when initiated from $x$.
 We assume that the process $X$ has a finite lifetime $T$, i.e., for all $x\in E$,

 where $T=\inf\{t\geq0: X_t=\partial\}$.
-We also assume that for all $t\geq0$ and $\forall x\in E$,
+We also assume that for all $t\geq0$ and $x\in E$,

-The main purpose of this work is to study the existence and uniqueness of a quasi-ergodic distribution for an absorbing Markov process, and give a comparison between the quasi-ergodic distribution and the quasi-stationary distribution for a class of birth-death process.
+The main purpose of this work is to study the existence of a quasi-ergodic distribution for an absorbing Markov process, and give a comparison between the quasi-ergodic distribution and the quasi-stationary distribution for a class of birth--death process.

 A probability measure $\nu$ on $E$ is called a {\em quasi-stationary distribution} if, for all $t\geq0$ and any $A\in\mathcal {E}$,

 Quasi-stationary distribution for a killed Markov process has been studied by various authors since 1940s.
 On this topic, we refer the reader to survey papers \cite{MV12, VDP13} and the book \cite{CMS13} for the background and more informations.